 What You Need to Know About Disneyland Tickets

-- Children under 3 get in don't need to pay admission, and anyone 10 years old or older pays adult prices for Disneyland tickets.
+- Children under 3 don't need to pay admission, and anyone 10 years old or older pays adult prices for Disneyland tickets.

 - 1-Park Per Day Disneyland tickets are good for only one park.
 In other words, you can't visit Disneyland in the morning and Disney California Adventure in the afternoon of the same day, or vice versa.
 However, if you buy a multi-day ticket, you can visit a different park each day.

 - Hopper Tickets allow you to visit both parks on the same day.
 Park Hopper Disneyland tickets expire 13 days after the first use, no matter how many days you buy.
 If you go to the Disneyland website to buy a Park Hopper, it's sold as an add-on.
 If you don't click it and pay the extra fee, you'll only be able to get into one park in a day.

 - Get Disneyland tickets and stay out of line at the park.
 Order them online from Disney or buy them through the Disneyland app.

 - If you buy from Disney, you can have paper tickets held at Will Call or mailed to your home.
 You'll pay a small fee for Will Call pickup or a shipping fee that varies depending on your location and lead time.
 These tickets come with a risk - they cannot be replaced if they're lost, even if you have a copy.
 Checked bags can go astray, so pack them in your carry-on luggage.